ArCh-Studios/Cubo-s-Adventure/README.md

 # Cubo's Adventure
-Cubo's Adventure is a 2D platformer game created and maintained by ArCh Studios.
+Cubo's Adventure is a 2D platformer game written in java, created and maintained by ArCh Studios.